project-galatea/galatea-follower/README.md

 # Galatea Slave
-Servers that manage the chats and the AI
+Slave servers that manage individual chats and the AI